-All Parties and witnesses are obligated to cooperate with the Title IX Coordinator and any persons charged with implementing the Sexual Misconduct Policy.
-Any person who knowingly interferes with the actions taken to implement the reporting, investigation, or resolution of matters under the Sexual Misconduct Policy may be subject to separate College disciplinary action.
+Any person who knowingly interferes with actions taken by the College to implement the reporting, investigation, or resolution of matters under the Sexual Misconduct Policy may be subject to separate College disciplinary action.

 Recording the Proceedings

 The Parties are not permitted to make video, audio, or other electronic, photographic, or digital recordings of any meetings or proceedings held under the Sexual Misconduct Policy.
 The Title IX Coordinator may make exceptions to this prohibition in limited circumstances if he or she concludes that a recording is warranted in his or her sole discretion.